 Built by Martial Noel in 1827.
 It was known as just Mon Désert and the Alma was added after it annexed Alma.
 It was closed in 2007.

 List Of Sugar Estates With No Chimneys Anymore

-Here is a list of sugar estates which still exist but do not have their respective chimney anymore.
-These buildings have been converted into garage, offices or others or simply abandoned.
+Here is a list of sugar estates that still exist but do not have their respective chimney anymore.
+These buildings have been converted into garages, offices, or others or simply abandoned.
 They are namely:

 History Should Not Be Forgotten

 This project is not only personal!
 It is also for future generations to know more about the different sugar factories we had.
-At the time this post was published, we have only 3 sugar companies in our island: Terra, Omnicane and Alteo.
+At the time this post was published, we have only 3 sugar companies on our island: Terra, Omnicane and Alteo.
 Just imagine from more than 250 to 3 now.
 It is no doubt true this industry will disappear in the coming years.
-Hence, on the historical side, it was important to gather this collection so that the population can aware and history should not be forgotten.
-Historians, students and the general public are free and most welcome to consult the gallery for educational purpose.
+Hence, on the historical side, it was important to gather this collection so that the population can be aware and history should not be forgotten.
+Historians, students, and the general public are free and most welcome to consult the gallery for educational purposes.